Anonymity-washing: Overview and Critique of Guidelines

 \subsection{Contradictory guidelines and uncertain standards within the EU}

 Some authors consider that the EU Data Protection Law lacks a clear definition of anonymization~\cite{burt21anonstandardsguide}.
 Unlike pseudonymization, the GDPR fails to define anonymization in its Article 4 titled``definitions''.
-However, another Opinion of WP29 on the concept of personal data issued in 2007~\cite{wp2907personaldata} clarified the difference between anonymization and pseudonymization.
+The reason is that anonymization and pseudonymization are considered in a binary way\footnote{\href{https://techcrunch.com/2017/10/07/how-anonymous-wifi-data-can-still-be-a-privacy-risk/}{https://techcrunch.com/2017/10/07/how-anonymous-wifi-data-can-still-be-a-privacy-risk/}}.
+Indeed, anonymized data is excluded from the scope of the GDPR, while pseudonymized data is entirely subject to it.
+This is unlike some legislation (such as in Japan), which suggests a lighter regime for pseudonymized data while still imposing obligations on anonymized data.
+The EU approach fails to acknowledge that there is always a risk of re-identification with anonymisation, and that pseudonymized data may require lighter protection than 'classic' personal data.
+This is despite WP 29 acknowledging this risk.
+On this point, another Opinion of WP29 on the concept of personal data issued in 2007~\cite{wp2907personaldata} clarified the difference between anonymization and pseudonymization.
 Recalling ISO's previous definitions, they explained that anonymization protects privacy, while pseudonymization represents a technical, reversible process.
 Nevertheless, data can still be considered anonymous, even when re-identification remains possible, but complementary measures to prevent re-identification are implemented.
 This flexible approach was not supported in the Opinion 5/2014 on anonymization~\cite{wp29}, which applies together with the previous Opinion on the concept of personal data.
 In Opinion 5/2014, WP29 required the aggregation of data (into group statistics) and the destruction of raw data (identifiers) to ensure correct anonymization.
 Nevertheless, the objective still remained to prove that the likelihood of re-identification was negligible.
 On this point, the Commission's guidelines~\cite{EC19comm} on the free flow of non-personal data suggest that it is often difficult to assess the effectiveness of an anonymization procedure.
-Indeed, besides many academic papers~\cite{altmanacm,gadotti2024anonymization,de2016response,narayanan2019robust,aggarwal2005k,de2013unique}, even a study commissioned by the European Parliament’s ITRE Committee has shown that it is possible to re-identify supposedly anonymized data~\cite{EP17itre}.\\
+Indeed, besides many academic papers~\cite{altmanacm,gadotti2024anonymization,de2016response,narayanan2019robust,aggarwal2005k,de2013unique}, even a study commissioned by the European Parliament’s ITRE Committee has shown that it is possible to re-identify supposedly anonymized data~\cite{EP17itre}.\\ The risk of re-identifying anonymous data stems from the technical limitations of anonymization and the lack of clear and realistic guidelines on the subject.
+This suggests that re-identification is not only a consequence of poor anonymization implementation.